npalex/Lid-driven-cavity-FENE-P/README.md

 $\lambda_{eff}$ decreases with decreasing $L$ indicating that finite extensibility reduces the effective viscoelastic relaxation time of the fluid, which is consistent with the energy density curves above.

-Furthermore, shear-thinning occurs when $\eta_{p,eff}$ decreases with an increase in the local, stored elastic potential energy ($tr(\tau_p)$) as polymers are stretched under flow.
+Furthermore, shear-thinning occurs when $\eta_{p,eff}$ decreases with an increase in the local, stored elastic potential energy density $tr(\tau_p)$ as the polymers are stretched under flow.
 Note, however, that all calculations were performed with $Wi = 2$, which may be insufficient to observe significant shear-thinning induced by finite extensibility, as indicated by the steady shear curves presented in Yamani and McKinley.<sup>5</sup>

 ## **References**: